genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 alignment pass to align reads across the found splice junctions, which improves quantification of the novel splice junctions.
-Taking all these features into account, the Spliced Mapping to Transcriptome with STAR application can be a very good alternative to other RNA-seq aligners.
+Taking all these features into account, the Spliced Mapping to Transcriptome with STAR application can be a very good alternative to other RNA-Seq aligners.

 Here is the application page: